-2.0 INFORMATION MANAGEMENT CONSIDERATIONS FOR EMERGENCIES
+2.0 INFORMATION SYTEMS CONSIDERATIONS FOR INFRASTRUCTURE CONDITION ASSESSMENT

 It is clear that despite excellent efforts by many groups the approach to providing information for disaster management is not often effectively utilizing a wealth of data that resides, with various organizations.
 This existing information and technology could provide disaster mangers important information products that could save lives, reduce damage to property, and lessen the environmental impacts of disasters.
-The current situation is characterized bv numerous shortcomings that inhibit optimal decision making for disaster management.
-The inability to information and the lack of access standardization. coordination. and communication are all obstacles that need to be overcome.
+The current situation is characterized by numerous shortcomings that inhibit optimal decision making for disaster management.
+The inability to access information and the lack of standardization, coordination, and communication are all obstacles that need to be overcome.